Advanced Micro Devices (NASDAQ:AMD) PT Lowered to $90.00

-Advanced Micro Devices (NASDAQ:AMD – Get Rating) had its price objective lowered by equities research analysts at Wells Fargo & Company from $130.00 to $90.00 in a research note issued on Wednesday, The Fly reports.
-The firm currently has an “overweight” rating on the semiconductor manufacturer’s stock.
-Wells Fargo & Company‘s price objective points to a potential upside of 32.65% from the stock’s current price.
+Advanced Micro Devices (NASDAQ:AMD – Get Rating) had its price objective reduced by research analysts at Bank of America from $100.00 to $90.00 in a report released on Friday, Marketbeat reports.
+The brokerage presently has a “buy” rating on the semiconductor manufacturer’s stock.
+Bank of America‘s price objective would suggest a potential upside of 54.00% from the company’s previous close.

 Advanced Micro Devices, Inc engages in the provision of semiconductor businesses.
 It operates through the following segments: Computing & Graphics, and Enterprise, Embedded and Semi-Custom.
 The Computing and Graphics segment includes desktop and notebook processors and chipsets, discrete and integrated graphics processing units, data center and professional GPUs and development services.